keeganvolk/inet4031-lab4-website/README.md

-# INET4031 - Module 6 - Working with Remote Systems
+# INET4031 - Lab 4

-## Instructions, files, code for Lab 6.

-What if you aren't nearby the computer you need to work on?

-Up until this point, our Lab activities have been accomplished by doing them on our laptops.

-In this activity we explore the concept of "servers."
-Which typically aren't located where we are.

-We have to connect to them remotely

-This Lab explores that concept.
+In this repo there are two image files of a lightbulb, one on and one off.

+The HTML file renders the images and has two buttons to change which image is rendered, making the lightbulb appear to 'turn on' or 'turn off'.